Nix The Toxins!

 The Bottom Line:

-Toxicants are dangerous when you are exposed to large enough amounts especially in a continuous fashion.
-In order to best protect yourself, be aware of the various sources of toxic substances that may be negatively affecting your health.
-Skip the overly processed food, artificial sweeteners, and additives.
-Be careful when handling household cleaning solvents, be aware of heavily polluted areas, and certainly do not smoke!
-But most of all, maintain a balanced diet, exercise, and drink enough water to enable your body to properly eliminate things that may be toxic on its own.
+Toxicants are dangerous when you are exposed to large enough amounts, especially in a continuous fashion.
+But don’t panic!
+Just be aware of the various sources of toxic substances that may negatively affect your health.
+Don’t eat junk food, be careful when handling household cleaning solvents, be aware of heavily polluted areas, and certainly do not smoke!
+But most of all, maintain a balanced diet, exercise, and drink enough water so your body can properly eliminate toxicants on its own.

 “Air Pollution and Toxins in Our Environment.”
 WebMD.
 WebMD, n.d.
 Web.
 20 Sept.
 2016.